wp-plugins/ajax-event-calendar/readme.txt

 == Upgrade Notice ==
 = 0.9.8.5
-* fixes to javascript theme and plugin conflicts
+* fixes to theme/javascript conflicts, localization and much more!

 = 0.9.8.2 =
 * minor fixes to upgrade issues